-The world is facing a global hunger crisis of "biblical" proportions, at least that was the on the looming impact of coronavirus on food supply chains and health systems around the world.
+The world is facing a global hunger crisis of "biblical" proportions, at least that was the headline for CNN's report on the looming impact of coronavirus on food supply chains and health systems around the world.
 Does biblical mean really bad?
 Or huge?
 Or end of times?
 Not clear.
 But certainly the point was global hunger was about to spike.
 Prior to the emergence of COVID-19, the world was facing a crisis of maybe pre-biblical proportions – or more Hebrew Scriptures than Revelations-level stuff.
 The World Food Program's report for the coming year initially identified nearly 130 million people facing a crisis level or worse for insecurity around the globe - meaning they either did not have enough food, or could only eat by foregoing other necessities.
 These pre-COVID numbers were modified upwards as borders began to shut and economies slowed.
 The World Food Program in essence, doubled its estimate of people facing crisis level food shortages, with the risk of perhaps 36 countries seeing famine for some of their people.
 Currently there are 10 countries in the world where more than a million people are at crisis levels of food insecurity, and thus on the brink of falling into widespread famine.

 Haiti is one of them.